flame/blis/docs/KernelsHowTo.md

 #### Implementation Notes for gemm

-  * **Register blocksizes.** The register blocksizes `MR` and `NR`, corresponding to the maximum number of *logical* rows in `a1` and columns in `b1`, respectively, are defined in the context and may be queried via `bli_cntx_get_blksz_def_dt()`.
+  * **Register blocksizes.** The register blocksizes `MR` and `NR`, corresponding to the number of *logical* rows in `a1` and columns in `b1`, respectively, are defined in the context and may be queried via `bli_cntx_get_blksz_def_dt()`.
 However, you shouldn't need to query these values since the implementation inherently "knows" them already.
   * **Leading dimensions of `a1` and `b1`: _PACKMR_ and _PACKNR_.** The packed micropanels `a1` and `b1` are simply stored in column-major and row-major order, respectively.
-Usually, the width of either micropanel (ie: the number of *logical* rows of `a1` and the number of columns of `b1`) is equal to that micropanel's so-called "leading dimension", or number of *physical* rows.
+Usually, the width of either micropanel (ie: the number of logical rows of `a1`, or _MR_, and the number of columns of `b1`, or _NR_) is equal to that micropanel's so-called "leading dimension", or number of *physical* rows.
 Sometimes, it may be beneficial to specify a leading dimension that is larger than the panel width.
-This may be desirable because it allows each column of `a1` or row of `b1` to maintain a certain alignment in memory that would not otherwise be maintained by _MR_ and/or _NR_, which would othewise serve as the maximum value for each micropanel, respectively.
-If you want your microkernel to support _MR < PACKMR_ or _NR < PACKNR_, you should index through columns of `a1` and rows of `b1` using the values _PACKMR_ and _PACKNR_, respectively (which are stored in the context as the blocksize "maximums" associated with the `bszid_t` values `BLIS_MR` and `BLIS_NR`).
+This may be desirable because it allows each column of `a1` or row of `b1` to maintain a certain alignment in memory that would not otherwise be maintained by _MR_ and/or _NR_.
+In this case, you should index through `a1` and `b1` using the values _PACKMR_ and _PACKNR_, respectively (which are stored in the context as the blocksize "maximums" associated with the `bszid_t` values `BLIS_MR` and `BLIS_NR`).
 These values are defined in the context and may be queried via `bli_cntx_get_blksz_max_dt()`.
-However, you shouldn't need to query these values since the microkernel implementation inherently must "know" them already.
+However, you shouldn't need to query these values since the implementation inherently "knows" them already.
   * **Storage preference of `c11`.** Usually, an optimized `gemm` microkernel will have a "preferred" storage format for `C11`--typically either contiguous row-storage (i.e. `cs_c` = 1) or contiguous column-storage (i.e. `rs_c` = 1).
 This preference comes from how the microkernel is most efficiently able to load/store elements of `C11` from/to memory.
 Most microkernels use vector instructions to access contiguous columns (or column segments) of `C11`.
 However, the developer may decide that accessing contiguous rows (or row segments) is more desirable.
 If this is the case, this preference should be indicated via the `bool` argument when registering microkernels via `bli_cntx_set_l3_nat_ukrs()`--`TRUE` indicating a row preference and `FALSE` indicating a column preference.
 Properly setting this property allows the framework to perform a runtime optimization that will ensure the microkernel preference is honored, if at all possible.
   * **Edge cases in _MR_, _NR_ dimensions.** Sometimes the microkernel will be called with micropanels `a1` and `b1` that correspond to edge cases, where only partial results are needed.
-This edge-case handling was once performed by the framework automatically.
-However, as of commit 54fa28b, edge-case handling is the responsiblity of the microkernel.
-This means that the kernel author will need to handle all possible values of _m_ and _n_ that are equal to **or** less than _MR_ and _NR_, respectively.
-Fortunately, this can be implemented outside of the assembly region of the microkernel with preprocessor macros.
-Please reference the existing microkernels in the `kernels` directory for examples of how this is done.
-(The macros that are now employed by most of BLIS's microkernels are defined in `bli_edge_case_macro_defs.h`.)
+Zero-padding is handled automatically by the packing function to facilitate reuse of the same microkernel.
+Similarly, the logic for computing to temporary storage and then saving only the elements that correspond to elements of `C11` that exist (at the edges) is handled automatically within the macrokernel.
-  * **Alignment of `a1` and `b1`.** By default, the alignment of addresses `a1` and `b1` are aligned to the page size (4096 bytes).
-These alignment factors are set by `BLIS_POOL_ADDR_ALIGN_SIZE_A` and `BLIS_POOL_ADDR_ALIGN_SIZE_B`, respectively.
-Note that these alignment factors control only the alignment of the *first* micropanel within a given packed blockof matrix `A` or packed row-panel of matrix `B`.
-Subsequent micropanels will only be aligned to `sizeof(type)`, or, if `BLIS_POOL_ADDR_ALIGN_SIZE_A` is a multiple of `PACKMR` and/or `BLIS_POOL_ADDR_ALIGN_SIZE_B` is a multiple of `PACKNR`, then subsequent micropanels `a1` and/or `b1` will be aligned to `PACKMR * sizeof(type)` and/or `PACKNR * sizeof(type)`, respectively.
+  * **Alignment of `a1` and `b1`.** By default, the alignment of addresses `a1` and `b1` are aligned only to `sizeof(type)`.
+If `BLIS_POOL_ADDR_ALIGN_SIZE` is set to some larger multiple of `sizeof(type)`, such as the page size, then the *first* `a1` and `b1` micropanels will be aligned to that value, but subsequent micropanels will only be aligned to `sizeof(type)`, or, if `BLIS_POOL_ADDR_ALIGN_SIZE` is a multiple of `PACKMR` and `PACKNR`, then subsequent micropanels `a1` and `b1` will be aligned to `PACKMR * sizeof(type)` and `PACKNR * sizeof(type)`, respectively.
   * **Unrolling loops.** As a general rule of thumb, the loop over _k_ is sometimes moderately unrolled; for example, in our experience, an unrolling factor of _u_ = 4 is fairly common.
 If unrolling is applied in the _k_ dimension, edge cases must be handled to support values of _k_ that are not multiples of _u_.
-It is nearly universally true that the microkernel should not contain loops in the _m_ or _n_ directions; in other words, iteration over these dimensions should always be fully unrolled (within the loop over _k_).
+It is nearly universally true that there should be no loops in the _MR_ or _NR_ directions; in other words, iteration over these dimensions should always be fully unrolled (within the loop over _k_).
   * **Zero `beta`.** If `beta` = 0.0 (or 0.0 + 0.0i for complex datatypes), then the microkernel should NOT use it explicitly, as `C11` may contain uninitialized memory (including elements containing `NaN` or `Inf`).
 This case should be detected and handled separately by overwriting `C11` with the `alpha * A1 * B1` product.

 #### Using the auxinfo\_t object

 Each microkernel ([gemm](KernelsHowTo.md#gemm-microkernel), [trsm](KernelsHowTo.md#trsm_microkernels), and [gemmtrsm](KernelsHowTo.md#gemmtrsm-microkernels)) takes as its last argument a pointer of type `auxinfo_t`.
 This BLIS-defined type is defined as a `struct` whose fields contain auxiliary values that may be useful to some microkernel authors, particularly when implementing certain optimization techniques.
-BLIS provides kernel authors access to the fields of the `auxinfo_t` object via the following static inline functions.
-Each function takes a single argument, the `auxinfo_t` pointer, and returns one of the values stored within the object.
+BLIS provides kernel authors access to the fields of the `auxinfo_t` object via the following function-like preprocessor macros.
+Each macro takes a single argument, the `auxinfo_t` pointer, and returns one of the values stored within the object.

   * `bli_auxinfo_next_a()`.
 Returns the address (`void*`) of the micropanel of `A` that will be used the next time the microkernel will be called.
   * `bli_auxinfo_next_b()`.
 Returns the address (`void*`) of the micropanel of `B` that will be used the next time the microkernel will be called.
   * `bli_auxinfo_ps_a()`.
 Returns the panel stride (`inc_t`) of the current micropanel of `A`.
   * `bli_auxinfo_ps_b()`.
 Returns the panel stride (`inc_t`) of the current micropanel of `B`.

 The addresses of the next micropanels of `A` and `B` may be used by the microkernel to perform prefetching, if prefetching is supported by the architecture.
 Similarly, it may be useful to know the precise distance in memory to the next micropanel.
-(Note that occasionally the next micropanel to be used is **not** the same as the next micropanel in memory.)
+(Note that sometimes the next micropanel to be used is **not** the same as the next micropanel in memory.)

 Any and all of these values may be safely ignored; they are completely optional.
 However, BLIS guarantees that all values accessed via the macros listed above will **always** be initialized and meaningful, for every invocation of each microkernel (`gemm`, `trsm`, and `gemmtrsm`).